‘One Piece’ Manga Chapter 852: Sanji Reveals Pudding’s Evil Nature And Plans To Reiju While Luffy Races To Fight Big Mom’s Army After Jinbei’s Successful Rescue Mission [Spoilers]

 ‘One Piece’ Manga Chapter 848: Pedro And Brooke Raid Treasure Room, Sanji Falls For Pudding But She Plans To Disrupt Wedding?
 [Spoilers]

-Hence Sanji and Reiju have some semblance of compassion, morality and integrity, while their brothers Ichji, Niji and Yonji developed the same inhuman cruelty as their father possessed.
+Hence, Sanji and Reiju have some semblance of compassion, morality and integrity, while their brothers Ichji, Niji and Yonji developed the same inhumane cruelty as their father possessed.
 The brothers became efficient mercenaries just as their father desired, but the experiment failed on Sanji, and only succeeded partially on Reiju.
-She adds that their mother died of the drug’s side-effects, but ensured that her sacrifices resulted in Sanji becoming human.
-As expected, the Judge still blames his wife for Sanji turning out to be a “failure”.
+She adds that their mother died of the drug’s side effects, but ensured that her sacrifices resulted in Sanji becoming human.
+As expected, the Judge still blames his wife for Sanji turning out to be a “failure.”

 Having revealed the past, Reiju feels she must keep quiet and accept her fate.
 When Sanji insists that Reiju must accompany him, the latter insists that she has always been an accomplice, born to follow the orders of their father, and Sanji must not waste time saving her.
 She urges Sanji to escape.
 When Sanji interjects, pointing out the bracelets that Big Mom had placed on him, Reiju reassures him.
 She reveals the bracelet will not explode because she had replaced them with dummy ones.
 As a final attempt to get Sanji to leave, Reiju reminds him that he won’t be able to see that great bunch of people anymore if he stays put.
 Needless to add, Reiju was referring to the Straw Hats gang.